About the course

 The Department of Sociology has a vibrant graduate programme.
 About 60 students are currently engaged in original research for the DPhil degree.
-Many students come from the United Kingdom and other European countries; the department also attracts students from all over the world, from Brazil to Turkey.
+Many students come from the United Kingdom and other European countries; the department also attracts students from all over the world, from Chile to China.

 There are over 100 libraries at Oxford and the largest, the Bodleian, has over six million volumes.
-The Social Science Library is located in the Manor Road Building, a few floors below the Department of Sociology.
+The Social Science Library is located in the Manor Road Building, a short distance from the Department of Sociology.
 Nuffield College Library also has extensive holdings in the social sciences including a data library of British and international datasets.
 Individual area studies centre libraries are clustered in St Antony's College.

 Many colleges offer computing facilities and desk space is available in the Department of Sociology for DPhil students.